siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/3-functionalprogramming/70-2025-02-18-fold-and-reduce-operations-in-kotlin.md

 linkTitle: Fold and Reduce Operations
 translationKey: fold-and-reduce-operations-in-kotlin
 weight: 70
-description: In this blog post, we will explore the fold and reduce operations in Kotlin, their differences, and practical examples of how they can be used effectively.
+description: In this article, we will explore the fold and reduce operations in Kotlin, their differences, and practical examples of how they can be used effectively.
 date: 2025-02-18
 url: fold-and-reduce-operations-in-kotlin
 tags: